Tejws/Mini-Project/README.md

 Mini Projects
-For Python and C# ,php languages
+For Python and C# ,php languages.